Updated Aug. 5, 2020

-According to current federal and provincial regulations, international and out-of-province students arriving in New Brunswick will be required to self-isolate for 14 days.
+According to current federal and provincial regulations, students arriving in New Brunswick from outside Atlantic Canada will be required to self-isolate for 14 days.
 The Province of New Brunswick offers more information on requirements for international and interprovincial travellers.

 Currently, international students with study permits approved prior to March 18, 2020, are allowed to travel to Canada.
 Students with study permits approved after March 18, 2020, are currently subject to the Canadian travel restrictions.
 Please stay informed with travel restrictions:

 - Province of New Brunswick travel information for international and interprovincial travellers